siddrrsh/hebbian_lms/README.md

-# Experiments with Hebbian-LMS, by Siddharth
+# Experiments with Hebbian-LMS

+Adjustments in parameters done by Siddharth

 "The Hebbian-LMS Learning Algorithm" by Bernard Widrow ; Youngsik Kim ; Dookun Park.